Dreaming of heading off on a Perth to Broome road trip – one of the most amazing road trips in the whole of Australia?

 The whale shark season runs from March to July and I recommend you to spend your first day in Coral Bay on a whale shark tour.

-This is in the off chance that just incase you don’t manage to see any whale sharks, as most companies usually let you go on another tour for free the next day if you don’t see any on your first tour.
+This is on the off chance that just in case you don’t manage to see any whale sharks, as most companies usually let you go on another tour for free the next day if you don’t see any on your first tour.

 This is the best tour I found.
 It departs from Coral Bay and is an all day tour (9 hours).